DIY SEO Guide – Google Rank 101

 Important Google Ranking Signals

-Here is a list of, in my opinion, the most powerful SIGNALS that Google uses to make a ranking decision.
-I am quite certain other SEO consultants or Digital Marketing agencies have their own opinion, that’s fine, these are mine.
-I have listed them in no specific order.
+Here is a list of, in our opinion, the most powerful SIGNALS that Google uses to make a ranking decision.
+Other SEO consultants or Digital Marketing agencies no-doubt have their own, that’s fine.
+With over 250 signals to choose from it’s highly unlikely all Search Engine Professionals would agree.
+They are listed in no specific order.
 The bottom line is this – get these right and you are one step further up the ladder than thousands of other websites.

 SPEED – quality of User’s Page Experience

 This has been the number ONE aspect of essential website improvement in recent years.
 If your website is slow to load, hard to navigate, does not load on all platforms and medias .. it’s not going to rank.